 Trading + for +

 In the same way that acid rain can leach cations from the soil, plants and soil microorganisms more or less "leach" the cation nutrients from their exchange sites.
 These alkaline nutrients are only held on the surface with a weak, static electrical charge, i.e. they are "adsorbed".
 They are constantly oscillating and moving a bit, pulled and pushed this way and that by other charged particles (ions) in the soil solution around them.
-What the plant roots and soil microorganisms do is exude or give off Hydrogen ions, H+ ions, and if enough of these H+ ions are given off that some of them surround the nutrient cation and get closer to the negatively (-) charged exchange site than the nutrient is, the H+ ions will fill the exchange site, neutralize the (- ) charge, and the nutrient cation will be free of its static bond and can then be taken up by the plant or microorganism.
+What the plant roots and soil microorganisms do is exude or give off Hydrogen ions, H+ ions, and if these H+ ions are in high enough concentration in the soil solution that some of them surround the nutrient cation and get closer to the negatively (-) charged exchange site than the nutrient cation is, the H+ ions will fill the exchange site, neutralize the (- ) charge, and the nutrient cation will be free of its static bond and can then be taken up by the plant or microorganism.

-The way this works specifically with plant roots is that the plant roots expire or breathe out carbon dioxide into the soil.
-This carbon dioxide (CO 2 ) combines with water in the soil and forms carbonic acid, and the H+ Hydrogen ions from the carbonic acid are what replaces the cation nutrient on the exchange site.
-The Calcium ion that is held to the exchange site has a double-positive charge, written Ca++.
-When enough H+ ions surround it that some of them get closer to the exchange site than the Ca++ ion is, two H+ ions replace the Ca++ ion and the plant is free to take the Ca++ up as a nutrient.
-Simple as that.
+The way this works specifically with plant roots and microbes is that they expire or breathe out carbon dioxide into the soil.
+This carbon dioxide (CO 2 ) combines with water in the soil and forms carbonic acid (H 2 CO 3 ); the H+ Hydrogen ions from the carbonic acid are what replaces the cation nutrient on the exchange site.
+A Calcium ion that is held to the exchange site has a double-positive charge, written Ca++.
+When enough H+ ions surround it that some of them get closer to the exchange site than the Ca++ ion is, two H+ ions replace the Ca++ ion and the plant or microbe is free to take the Ca++ up as a nutrient.

-Now we move on to how the CEC is measured, and then, what to do with that information once you have it.
+How the CEC is measured, and what to do with that information once you have it.

 Exchange capacity is measured in milligram equivalents, abbreviated ME or meq.
-A milligram is of course 1/1000th of a gram, and the milligram they are referring to is a milligram of H+ exchangeable Hydrogen.
+A milligram is of course 1/1000th of a gram, and the milligram being referred to is a milligram of H+ exchangeable Hydrogen.
 The comparison that is used is 1 milligram of H+ Hydrogen to 100 grams of soil.
 If all of the exchange sites on that 100 grams of soil could be filled by that 1 milligram of H+, then the soil would have a CEC of 1.
 One what?
-One ME, one meq, one milligram of Hydrogen.
+One ME, one milligram equivalent (meq), the ability to adsorb and hold one milligram of H+ Hydrogen ions.

 Let me repeat that: 100 grams of a soil with a CEC of 1 could have all of its negative (-) exchange sites filled up or neutralized by 1/1000th of a gram of H+ exchangeable Hydrogen.
 If it had a CEC of 2, it would take 2 milligrams of Hydrogen H+, if its CEC was 120 it would take 120 milligrams of H+ to fill up all of the negative (-) exchange sites on 100 grams of soil.